avigliotti/3DLattices/README.md

 ![KGreatRhombicuboctahedron_c](https://github.com/avigliotti/3DLattices/blob/master/figures/KGreatRhombicuboctahedron_c.png)

-If you use these routines, or you find them useful for your work, please consider the above [study](https://www.sciencedirect.com/science/article/pii/S0045782512000941) as
+If you use these routines, or you find them useful for your work, consider citing the above [study](https://www.sciencedirect.com/science/article/pii/S0045782512000941) as

 ```
 @ARTICLE{CMAME201227,